 Obviously, all babies vary, but here are some sample (loose) schedules you can use to make your own for your unique baby.
 Most babies, at this age, can’t be on a strict schedule because many babies are still taking shorter naps while their brain matures and they simply can not stay up very long to get to the next scheduled nap-time, so at this age, it’s likely naps are still on the short side, but come frequently and every day will still likely be different.
 Don’t worry, that will change!
 Most babies can get down to just 3 naps around 6 months or 7 months.

 I should warn you that I am in the camp that breast milk or formula should be the primary nutrition for the first year and solids come secondary.
 Below are the amounts we recommend if your pediatrician recommends solids before 6 months, the age at which most are recommending now.
-For more information on starting your baby on solid food, visit our sister site, Your Baby’s Start To Solid Foods.
-It includes recommendations about how and when to start solids, as well as helpful information on food allergies, recommended products, baby-friendly recipes, and more.
+For more information on starting your baby on solid food, we have a series of blog posts dedicated to the subject.
+We include recommendations about how and when to start solids, as well as helpful information on food allergies, recommended products, baby-friendly recipes, and more.

 Amounts per day: